kgillison/manager-readme/README.md

 If you're ever stuck or feeling like you're not sure what to do, be proactive and reach out.
 This is especially important in remote environments.

 During our 1:1s we'll check in on the on-boarding process and we'll both have an opportunity to share feedback.
 At your 90-day mark, you'll have an opportunity to share thoughts about your overall onboarding experience.
 I encourage you to share frankly, calling out the good and the bad, so that we can improve the process for the next newcomer.

+## Credits and Gratitude 🙌
+This document was inspired by [Oren Ellenbogen](https://managerreadme.com/use-cases).
+Many thanks to his insightful writing which has helped me grow as a manager over the years.